rhel-labs/instruqt/selinux-policy/06-selinux-policy3/assignment.md

         read_lnk_files_pattern($1, cert_t, cert_t)
 ')</pre>

 The interface we need is **miscfiles_read_generic_certs**.
-We can see that this inferface is performing a number of additional calls for us to allow us to get the job done.
-Let's add it to our testapp.te file, recompile and test.
-Again pass testapp_t as the parameter passed to interface.
+We can see that this macro has an allow statement and additional calls that allow the process to access the appropriate files.
+Let's add it to our testapp.te file.
+As in the previous examples, pass testapp_t as the parameter in the interface call.

 Your testapp.te file should look like this.

 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">policy_module(testapp, 1.0.0)